Jean Piaget University of Cape Verde

 The Jean Piaget University of Cape Verde (Universidade Jean Piaget de Cabo Verde) is a private university in Cape Verde.
-The university is named after the famous Swiss child psychologist and philosopher Jean Piaget.
-The university was established on 7 May 2001, and now has about 2,000 students and 380 academic staff.
+It was established on 7 May 2001, and now has about 2,000 students and 380 academic staff.

 The main campus is in the capital city Praia (Palmarejo subdivision) on the island of Santiago, with a smaller second location in Mindelo on the island of São Vicente, opened in 2005.
 Jean Piaget University offers both undergraduate and graduate degrees, as well as continuing education courses.

-Notable alumni

-José Ulisses Correia e Silva, now prime minister lectured at the university.
-Former teachers included Janira Hopffer Almada who later became a politician from 2014 to 2016.